 Learn to delegate

 You might think you are saving money by doing everything yourself.
-The fact is, you can save a considerable amount of time and effort by delegating tasks to the right people, and focusing on core activities that will make you money.
-Bookkeeping, web administration, content creation, and marketing are just some areas you should outsource to professionals like Scholar Advisor for example.
+The fact is, you can save a considerable amount of time and effort by delegating tasks to the right people and focusing on core activities that will make you money.

 Organize your workplace

-We want to hear from you, what are you favorite tips for better organization?
+We want to hear from you, what are your favorite tips for better organization?
 Share some of your organization skills, tips and tricks in the comments below.